impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 s/.p\([[:digit:]]\)/.z.\1/;
 ```

 This is another search-and-replace command.
-The first "." after the "/" character matches any single character, according to [this link](https://web.archive.org/web/20221021041253/https://users.monash.edu.au/~erict/Resources/sed/) (I searched for "period" in the GNU docs, but didn't find anything relevant).
+The first "." after the "/" character matches any single character, according to [this link](https://web.archive.org/web/20221021041253/https://users.monash.edu.au/~erict/Resources/sed/){:target="_blank" rel="noopener"} (I searched for "period" in the GNU docs, but didn't find anything relevant).
 The subsequent "p" matches the literal character "p".

 Next is the `\(...\)` syntax.
 The slashes simply escape the opening and closing parentheses.
-The parentheses themselves are meant to create a sub-expression, as mentioned [here](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#Back_002dreferences-and-Subexpressions).
+The parentheses themselves are meant to create a sub-expression, as mentioned [here](https://web.archive.org/web/20221016162544/https://www.gnu.org/software/sed/manual/sed.html#Back_002dreferences-and-Subexpressions){:target="_blank" rel="noopener"}.
 The concept of sub-expressions is actually related to the `\1` syntax that we also see in the current `sed` command.
 From the docs:

 > back-references are regular expression commands which refer to a previous part of the matched regular expression.
 Back-references are specified with backslash and a single digit (e.g. '\1').
 The part of the regular expression they refer to is called a subexpression, and is designated with parentheses.
 >